Chapter 1: Break and Enter

 “Well,” he said, wincing at the light.
 “This is awkward.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, VeronicaMichaelsWrite a Review